ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/jaeger_guide.md

 $ curl -X GET http://localhost:8090/shop/order/1
 ```

-### Step 6 - View distributed tracing on Jaeger server
+### Step 6 - View distributed tracing on the Jaeger server

 Go to <http://localhost:16686> and load the web UI of Jaeger to make sure it is functioning properly.
-You can select the service which you need tracing information find traces.
+You can select the service for which you need tracing information find traces.

 The image below is the sample tracing information you can see in Jaeger.